Jordan231111/mumu-magisk-1click/README.md

 4. Updates `vm_config.json` to make the system partition writable.
 5. Prepares the environment for Magisk Kitsune installation.

+## 🛠️ Bundled Tools

+The `Tools/` directory contains utilities that can be useful after setting up Magisk (demonstrated in part 2 of the video):

+- **`LSPosed-v1.10.1-7180-zygisk-release.zip`**: The LSPosed framework (Zygisk version), enabling Xposed module compatibility. ([Source Repository](https://github.com/LSPosed/LSPosed) / [Build Source Fork](https://github.com/JingMatrix/LSPosed))
+- **`NeoZygisk-v1-0.0-233-ce4a658-release.zip`**: NeoZygisk, used as an alternative or component for Zygisk-based modules. ([Source Repository](https://github.com/JingMatrix/NeoZygisk))
+- **`HMAL_4.2.0.r104_release_2.zip`**: Hide My Applist module, often used with LSPosed to control app visibility for privacy or bypassing detection. ([Source Repository](https://github.com/pumPCin/HMAL))
+- **`MT_2.14.5-clone_MOD-V3-PREVIEW.apk`**: MT Manager, a powerful file manager and APK editor for Android.
+(No official link provided for this specific modded version)

+These tools are provided for convenience.
+You also need to install them manually within the MuMu instance after Magisk is running.

 ## 🔄 Restore Original Settings

 If you need to revert changes, simply run: